toacy/kip-site/README.md

 > 5. serve the site with the command : docker-compose run --service-ports jekyll jekyll serve
 >

-make changes using your local editor.
+Make changes using your local editor and the local site will be update automatically.
+Check [Jekyll/Docker](https://github.com/envygeeks/jekyll-docker/blob/master/README.md) for more information